VanCee33/HyperionDevTest/SectionC/README.md

 isbn13("0316066524") ➞ "9780316066524"

-THere are statements which return 'True' in the function file.
+There are statements which return 'True' in the function file.